Lantana Growth and Care Guide

 Common Pests

-Lantana is largely pest-resistant, making it a low-maintenance option for gardeners.
+Lantana is largely pest-resistant.
 However, late-season infestations of whiteflies can occur.
 Whiteflies can be managed if caught early.
 Apply insecticidal soap or neem oil to target adult whiteflies, but note that several applications may be required to eliminate newly hatched eggs.
 Consistent monitoring and timely intervention are key to keeping whitefly populations under control.

 Common Diseases